 3. Highly cost saving:

-Also, the costs incurred by the company as losses due to the non-performance of a staff, high turnover rates and underrated recruitment are far more higher than the costs that is tagged with this method.
+Also, the costs incurred by the company as losses due to the non-performance of staff, high turnover rates, and underrated recruitment are far more higher than the costs that is tagged with this method.

 4. Unbiased approach: